npnpatidar/FeedGPT/markdown_files/Tech_Mint.md

 Thu, 16 Nov 2023 10:40:27 +0530
 ### [Garena Free Fire Max redeem codes for Nov 16, 2023: Win free exciting rewards](https://www.livemint.com/technology/tech-news/garena-free-fire-max-redeem-codes-for-nov-16-2023-win-free-exciting-rewards-11700111271175.html)

-Article found but Couldn't summarize
+您的免费额度不够使用这个模型啦，请点击右上角登录继续使用！The article discusses the use of redeem codes in Garena Free Fire Max to win in-game items such as weapons, diamonds, and skins.
+The game, which gained popularity after the ban of its predecessor by the Indian government, provides daily updates with these codes.
+Players can visit a dedicated microsite to redeem the available codes, but they should act quickly as the codes are available for a limited time and only for the first 500 users.
+The article also provides a list of redeem codes for November 16, 2023.

-Redeem Garena Free Fire Max codes on the game's official Rewards Redemption site to receive rewards like rebel academy weapon loot crate, diamond vouchers, and more.
+To redeem the codes, players need to go to the game's official Rewards Redemption site on Chrome and login using their Facebook, Twitter, Google, or VK ID.
+They can then copy the mentioned codes and paste them in the text box.
+After clicking on Confirm, players will receive the rewards in the in-game mail section, and gold or diamonds will be added automatically to their account wallet.
+The redeemed codes can be used in the game vault to access gold and diamonds or exchange them for items like rebel academy weapon loot crate, revolt weapon loot crate, diamond vouchers, fire head hunting parachute, and more.

 Thu, 16 Nov 2023 08:58:34 +0530
 ### [Explained: What is WhatsApp Privacy Checkup?
 A look at some changes you can do to make your WhatsApp safer](https://www.livemint.com/technology/apps/explained-what-is-whatsapp-privacy-checkup-a-look-at-some-changes-you-can-do-to-make-your-whatsapp-safer-11700100897368.html)